romanhujer/SQM/SQM_esp/README.md

 Then from the "Tools, Boards, Boards Manager" menu select and install the ESP8266 add-on.

+And install this Arduino library:
+* BMx280MI
+* Adafruit Unified Sensor

 # Flashing The WiFi
 The exact flashing procedure depends on which ESP8826 device you will be using.